ENUSEC/PubQuiz/questions.md

 2. Who was the first and still the only Scottish born winner of X Factor?
 > Leon Jackson

+3. All three of the popular “CSI” TV dramas feature theme songs performed by what rock band?
+> The WHO

 ## Geography